© 2017 Tobin Instruments. All Rights Reserved.

 The woods used in my instruments have been chosen as a result of many years experimentation by instrument makers past and present.
 They are not random choices but are used to provide the specific qualities required of a particular instrument.

-I buy timber that is quarter sawn with a straight and even grain, and most importantly is from a sustainable source.
-It is stacked and seasoned for many months in a stable and dry environment before use.
+I buy timber that is quarter sawn with a straight and even grain, and most importantly is from a sustainable and ethical source.
+It is stacked and seasoned for a number of years in a stable and dry environment before use.

 There are three main choices of woods for instrument tops, European and Sitka spruce and Western Red Cedar.
 I make most of my instruments with European Spruce due to its overall power, projection and tonal qualities.
 However, both Sitka Spruce and the Cedar have their own particular characteristics and advantage, and both should definitely be considered.